An epicurean adventure to: South Africa

 What's to love about this recipe

-- It can be enjoyed with a variety of accompaniments like custard, whipped cream or ice cream.
+- Pairs perfectly with custard, cream or ice cream.

 Key ingredient notes and substitutions